 The budget for Website Maintenance was not fully utilised because several anticipated updates and improvements were either deferred or completed in-house at a lower cost than expected.
-Moreover, some planned maintenance activities were not required due to the website's stable performance, resulting in additional savings.
+Moreover, some planned maintenance activities were not required due to the website's stable after allowing for all approved costs due to lower usage than expected.
+The budgeted transfer to reserve provisioning for future asset renewal has therefore been removed as this relied on a surplus result.
+The approach to future asset renewal provisioning will need to be reconsidered in 2024-25.